ASG01(Ambient Sound Generator 01) - link

 Closing Thoughts

 ASG01 is more than just a synthesizer; it's a sandbox for discovery.
-It's about finding the beauty in a single frozen grain of sound or the accidental harmony generated by a rhythmic algorithm.
+It's about finding the beauty in a single frozen grain of sound, the accidental harmony generated by a rhythmic algorithm, or the way a mood can slowly drift from crystalline brightness to liminal darkness across a session without you ever touching a dial.

 Whether you're looking for a tool for live ambient performance or a meditative background soundscape for focus, ASG01 invites you to open a browser and start listening.